Suspicious packages sent to Clintons, Obamas, CNN in NYC

 Just after 10 a.m., the NYPD bomb squad responded to a suspicious package inside the Time Warner Center mail room at CNN.

 What appears to be a metal pipe with wires was discovered.
-Floors above and below the mail room are being evacuated.
+Floors above and below the mail room were evacuated.

+CNN headquarters in New York evacuated due to a suspicious package.
+We are broadcasting from DC at the moment. pic.twitter.com/Puxm0d9CaY— Javi Morgado (@javimorgado) October 24, 2018

 FULL STATEMENT: